Omarkouta73/Sentiment-Classification/README.md

 # Sentiment-Classification
-This repo is about comparing different techniques to classify tweets sentiments
+This repo is comparing different techniques to classify tweets sentiments